chrislwade/aoc-2021/README.md

   through this but I decided to look for another approach and found this one.
   Strangely enough, this one does not produce the correct visual output for the sample data, but does for the real puzzle input.
+- [William Y. Feng][wyf]: I borrowed his [solution for Day 18][wyf-day18].
+  Because, once again, DFS and tree traversal aren't something I do in my day job and while I mostly still follow the concepts, I'm a bit rusty on specifics.

 ## Getting Started